-INTRODUCTION

 The revolution in gene editing technologies is making it easier to change genetic material with potential benefits in many sectors, including healthcare, agriculture and conservation.
-However, as a technology, gene editing is moving ahead of any consensus on how it should be used.
+However, as a technology, gene editing is rapidly moving ahead of any consensus on how it should be used.

-Royal Society Te Apārangi convened a multidisciplinary panel to consider the social, cultural legal and economic implications of gene editing in Aotearoa New Zealand, incorporating Māori perspectives and broader cultural contexts.
+Royal Society Te Apārangi has convened a multidisciplinary panel to consider the social, cultural, legal and economic implications of gene editing in Aotearoa New Zealand, incorporating Māori perspectives and broader cultural contexts.
+The panel wants to hear your thoughts, ideas, questions or concerns about this technology.

 To help you consider the potential use of gene editing for pest control in New Zealand, this paper highlights three scenarios of using gene editing to create gene drives to control three types of pests:

 - wasps

 - possums

-- · rats and stoats.
+- rats and stoats